d4NY0H/spek-core/README.md

 `spek-core` is **not a fork** of `spek-rs`.

 - `spek-rs` is UI-centric and desktop-focused
-- `spek-core` is UI-less and platform-neutral
+- `spek-core` is UI-less, deterministic, and platform-neutral

-Some concepts are reused **selectively**, but the architecture is independent.
+Concepts are reused **selectively**, but the architecture is independent.

 ---

-## Project documents
+## Project documentation

-The full design is specified in six core documents:
+The complete design is specified in six core documents:

 - `docs/01_core_vision.md`
 - `docs/02_core_architecture.md`